FuroYT/grig.audio/HXAL.md

 ## \[Proposed\] Features of HXAL

 - Multiple environments, including languages not supported by the haxe compiler
-- All numeric types guaranteed to be atomic
+- Built-in atomic types guaranteed to be lock-free in pure environments
 - Good defaults built in and prevents you from doing bad things like allocating in the callback
 - Can interact with the rest of the haxe world (with automatically made bindings/externs when using pure environments)